Dr. Paul’s Vax Facts

 Dr. Paul covers the recommendation for a Third Dose for Some: Does This Mean Two Doses Are Not Effective?

-Dr. Paul takes a stand For the Kids: How Your Vaccination Protects Others Who Can’t.
+Dr. Paul takes a explains How Your Vaccination Protects Others Who Can’t.

 Dr. Paul addresses Achieving Herd Immunity Through COVID-19 Vaccines.